erugg22/Solitaire/README.md

 --Future Steps--

-I would like to refine this game by cleaning up some of the object instantiations that occur within classes.
+I would like to refine my code by cleaning up some of the object instantiations that occur within classes.
 I'd also like to modify Solitaire_Game.java such that an unlimited amount of restarts are possible.
 I was having trouble with this before as I am not well-versed in action listeners, but I hope to change that.
 I aim to implement these changes in December of 2020.